alekswoje/MunchyUtils/README.md

-# MunchyUtils
+# MunchyUtils 1.0.0-beta

 **Made by HogMower**

 Credits to WuKnows and the other amazing people who created [item-guide.com](https://item-guide.com)

-A utility mod for MunchyMC that helps you track cooldowns, monitor how much you are making, and better special item hints than /thrift.
+A utility mod for MunchyMC that helps you track cooldowns, monitor your mining/fishing income, and get better special item hints than /thrift.

 ## Configuration GUI